AckerlyXu/heima/articles/iot-suite/iot-suite-permissions.md

 ![][img-flowchart]

+> [!NOTE]
-> [AZURE.NOTE] If you continue to see the error after validating you are a global administrator on the AAD tenant and a co-administrator on the subscription, have your account administrator remove the user and re-assign necessary permissions in this order.
+> If you continue to see the error after validating you are a global administrator on the AAD tenant and a co-administrator on the subscription, have your account administrator remove the user and re-assign necessary permissions in this order.
 First,add the user as a global administrator and then add user as a co-administrator on the Azure subscription.
 If issues persist, contact [Help & Support][lnk-help-support].
 **Why am I seeing this error when I have an Azure subscription?** *An Azure subscription is required to create pre-configured solutions.
 You can create a trial account in just a couple of minutes.*

 If you're certain you have an Azure subscription, validate the tenant mapping for your subscription and ensure the correct tenant is selected in the dropdown.
 If you’ve validated the desired tenant is correct, follow the preceeding diagram and validate the mapping of your subscription and this AAD tenant.